 The day started very slowly as I was definitely not on form.
 We took a meandering route out of town, taking in a fair bit of the Camino track.
 I could really have done with being on smooth tarmac as I felt so ill, but on our attempt to get back on the road an old lady yelled at us from a window that we were going the wrong way and wouldn’t leave us alone until we turned back onto the track.
-We passed an old couple ploughing their field with an ox; something that I just didn’t imagine would happen in Spain.
+We passed an old couple ploughing their field with an ox; something that I just didn’t imagine would happen in 21st Century Spain.

 I realised just how slowly I was going when we were overtaken by a walker!
 He stopped to chat whilst we bought stamps at a small village, and we parted company as he followed the track and we got back on the road.
 We passed by several vineyards before we arrived at Villafranca del Bierzo, where we met up with four people from the Netherlands who had cycled from home.
 They were keen to exchange route notes for the final section and to compare maps with Lou.
 They planned to be in Santiago Saturday, but as I didn’t know what day it was, that wasn’t very helpful for me!